ruiramos/infrastructure-fun/README.md

 The Kubernetes Dashboard should be running [here (local link)](http://127.0.0.1:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/), proxied (ie while running `kubectl proxy` on a separate terminal window).

-This dashboard looks interesting but Google offers a lot of the same functionality on their UI so I ended up not using it much.
+This dashboard looks cool but Google offers a lot of the same functionality on their UI so I ended up not using it.

 ## Deploying the first service